 You cannot make everyone happy, so make yourself happy.

-Happiness doesn’t come automatically.
-I hope my girl follows her heart, finds a supportive partner and that they put in the work and make wise decisions that allow them find ways to both be happy.
+Happiness doesn’t always come automatically or easily.
+I hope my girl follows her heart and finds a supportive partner.
+I hope that together they put in the work and make wise decisions that allow them to find ways to both be happy.

 Be Financially Independent

 Money matters, and while happiness is very important, finding a way to be happy and financially independent is hugely important.

 I’m a bit concerned that Harry and Meghan may not have those details ironed out, and I hope that my teen gives a lot of thought to how to be financially independent before making any huge changes, but still, props to them for acknowledging the monetary aspect and starting the goal of being self-supporting.

 The statement that Meghan and Harry issued included mention of their “new charitable entity.”
 I appreciate that they are devoted to service and in a time of personal upheaval, they are still focused on giving back and making a difference.
 I hope my daughter is inspired by their commitment to doing good and finds ways that she can have a positive impact on the lives of others.

 This reminded me of a favorite Audrey Hepburn quote: “As you grow older, you will discover that you have two hands: one for helping yourself, the other for helping others.”